flipacholas/Architecture-of-consoles/articles/xbox.md

 {{% inner_markdown %}}
 Please note that, while the pipeline of the Xbox's GPU is based on the NV20 architecture, the NV2A has some modifications that are not compatible with the rest of the NV20 series (most importantly, it has been adapted to work in a UMA environment).

 The units analysed contain a lot more features that go beyond the scope of this article, so I recommend checking out the sources/references if this section catches your attention.
-Also, since graphics-related terminology is constantly evolving (which can lead to some confusion), I've decided to use the terms chosen by Microsoft/Nvidia during the years of the Xbox, so remember this if you plan to read more graphics-related articles from other sources.
+Also, since graphics-related terminology is constantly evolving (which can lead to some confusion), I've decided to rely on the terms used by Microsoft/Nvidia during the years of the Xbox, so remember this if you plan to read more graphics-related articles from other sources.
 {{% /inner_markdown %}}

 {{< /float_group >}}

 Having said that, let's take a look at how frames are drawn in the Xbox.
-Some explanations are very similar to Gamecube's [Flipper]({{< ref "gamecube#graphics" >}}), so I recommend reading that article first in case you struggle to follow this one.
+Some explanations are very similar to Gamecube's [Flipper]({{< ref "gamecube#graphics" >}}), so you may benefit from reading that article as well in case you struggle to follow this one.

 {{< tabs >}}
 {{< tab name="Commands" active="true" >}}